-The treatment for trichotillomania can involve several modalities.
-They could include psychotherapy, medications, group therapy, and supplements and combination of the above.
+The treatment for trichotillomania may involve several different modalities.
+These treatments include psychotherapy, medications, group therapy, supplements and a combination of the above.

-Before You Move On to Another Page This is not just a rehashing of current knowledge.
-At the bottom of the page is a section called Medicine Detective.
-The medicines used in the treatment of trichotillomania and other related conditions provide some clues as to alternative treatments.
+Before You Go to Another Page This is not just a rehashing of current knowledge.
+At the bottom of the page is a section called Medical Detective.
+The medicines used in the treatment of trichotillomania and other related conditions provide some clues as to identify alternative treatments that work.
 The alternatives involve dietary considerations more than medicine intake.
 Read on to find out what they are.
-(Or scroll down to Medicine Detective and skip the rest.)
+(Or scroll down to Medical Detective and skip the rest.)

 First will be a review of many of the treatments for trichotillomania.
 As you consider these, there is a simple question.
 What if there were a better way.
 Most treatments for trichotillomania involve treating the disease to help the afflicted to control their actions.
 They do not care for the reason or cause of this condition.

-What if the better way involved getting healthy to end the affliction.
+What if the better way involved getting healthy to end the affliction?
+This is not theory.
 This novel approach is working for many.
 First, consider the standard treatments.

 CBT involves habit reversal training and stimulus control.
 This involves learning what the emotions and triggers that initiate the pulling are.
 Then by substituting one behavior over an another, it is possible to reprogram the thinking.